islandora-interest-groups/Islandora-Preservation-Interest-Group/islandora_backup_discussion_document/README.md

 ### Proposed Use Cases

 **Backup Use Cases**
+* an automated process or workflow that is configurable (eg. what objects, when, frequency)
 * an islandora admin/repository manager is able to back up their Islandora site (Drupal filesystem, Drupal database, Fedora digital objects)
 * a islandora admin/repository manager is able to back up selected portions of their Islandora site (eg. just the Drupal filesystem, and/or the database, and/or the Fedora objects)
 * an islandora admin/repository manager can schedule backups
 * an islandora admin/repository manager can manually initiate a backup
-* aislandora admin/repository manager is able to direct their backup to a multiple destinations.
+* an islandora admin/repository manager is able to direct their backup to a multiple destinations.
 For example:
  * the same filesystem
  * a local network filesystem
  * a cloud service
 * the application can leverage multiple methods for transferring backups.
 For example:
  * FTP
- * SFTP
+ * SFTP / SCP
  * RSync
  * BitTorrent
  * Swift